 Have you or someone you know been charged with a cannabis offense despite you medical need for marijuana?
 If this applies to you, then it is essential that you immediately retain legal counsel.

 The Law Office of Ashley Aulls, P.A. is passionate about defending individuals all over the Hernando County and it’s bordering counties including Inverness in Citrus County, Bushnell in Sumter County, and Brooksville in Hernando County. .

-Ashley Aulls has 20 years of criminal defense experience, and has represented countless marijuana offenses.
+Ashley Aulls has practiced law since 1996.
 The Law Office of Ashley Aulls, P.A. is familiar with local law enforcement agencies after an arrest such as the Hernando County Sheriff’s Office, the Brooksville Police Department, the Sumter County Sheriff’s Office, and the Bushnell Police Department; and the Citrus County Sheriff’s Office.